17th U.S.-Sweden Defense Industry Conference

-This defense industry conference focuses on, and seeks to exploit, the natural synergy between U.S. and Swedish companies and their governments.
+This defense industry conference, organized in conjunction with The Embassy of Sweden, Washington and Swedish Security and Defense Association, focuses on, and seeks to exploit, the natural synergy between U.S. and Swedish companies and their governments.
 The U.S. and Sweden rank among the top countries in terms of their commitment to R&D, forming a firm foundation for defense system cooperation.
 Sweden ranks fifth globally in terms of its R&D investment as a percentage of GDP, while the U.S. ranks first in terms of the magnitude of its gross domestic expenditures on R&D. Both their defense establishments value R&D as the main source of innovation that will fuel development and production of next generation defense systems.
 Their defense industries rightfully value R&D as the primary driver of product development and future revenues.
 Though U.S. and Swedish companies reached their current states of excellence through different creative paths, both are highly respected at home and in the global marketplace.

 An array of senior government officials and industry executives will share their thoughts about national priorities and measures being taken in support of them.
 They will also speak about the current and evolving climate for and direction of defense cooperation, touching on development and production programs, science and technology programs, and innovation as it factors into defense strategy.
 Several medium and small U.S. and Swedish companies will share their experiences working with one another.